Finite groups and arc-transitive maps of square-free Euler characteristic: Introduction

 In previous work \cite{HLZZ}, we characterized non-solvable groups of square-free Euler characteristic, and in \cite{HUAPC}, we determined $ 2 $-groups of square-free Euler characteristic.
 As the third paper of this series, the purpose of this paper is to present a classification (characterization) of such groups in the solvable case.

 As usual, for a group $G$ and a subset $\pi$ of prime divisors of $|G|$, denote by $G_\pi$ a Hall $\pi$-subgroup of $G$, which is a Sylow subgroup if $\pi$ contains a single prime $p$, and denoted by $G_p$.
-For a positive integer $n$, denote by $\ZZ_n$ a cyclic group of order $n$, by $\D_{2n}$ or $\Q_{2n}$ a dihedral or generalized quaternion group of order $2n$, and by $ \A_n $ or $ \S_n $ an alternating or symmetric group of degree $ n $, respectively.
+For a positive integer $n$, denote by $\ZZ_n$ the cyclic group of order $n$, by $\D_{2n}$ or $\Q_{2n}$ the dihedral or generalized quaternion group of order $2n$, and by $ \A_n $ or $ \S_n $ the alternating or symmetric group of degree $ n $, respectively.
 A finite group $G$ is a {\it semidirect product} of $A$ by $B$ if $A\lhd G$ and $B<G$ are such that $G/A\cong B$, denoted by $G=A{:}B$.
+Denote by $A\circ_C B$ the \textit{central product} of $ A $ and $ B $ (find the definition in Preliminaries).
 Our first main result is the following theorem.

 \begin{theorem} Let $G$ be a finite solvable group such that each Sylow subgroup of $G$ has a cyclic or dihedral subgroup of prime index.
-Then:
+Then{\rm\,:}